Super NES CD-ROM: CES 1991 and aftermath

 At the Consumer Electronics Show in June 1991, Sony publicly unveiled its hybrid SNES-compatible console, the PlayStation, which supported both cartridge and CDs.
-The next day, Nintendo revealed its partnership with Philips at the show, which came as a surprise to the audience, and is now referred to by many journalists as the "the greatest ever betrayal" in the industry.
+The next day, Nintendo revealed its partnership with Philips at the show, which came as a surprise to the audience, and is now referred to by many journalists as "the greatest ever betrayal" in the industry.

 Despite the events at CES 1991, negotiations between Nintendo and Sony continued, and during this period, two to three hundred PlayStation prototypes were produced, and software development was underway.
 In early 1992, the companies reached a deal allowing Sony to produce SNES-compatible hardware, while Nintendo retained control and profit over the games.
 However, the strained relationship between the two firms had already taken its toll.
 Although Sony executives still believed that partnering with the more experienced Nintendo was the safer path, Kutaragi ultimately persuaded the company to abandon the Super NES CD-ROM and instead pursue development of a standalone console for the next-generation of video games, which would become the PlayStation in 1994.
 This new console dropped compatibility with the SNES and contained more powerful hardware specifications than any other consoles available at the time.
-In order to focus on their new path of creating their own console, in May 1992, Sony cut all ties to Nintendo.
+In order to refocus their efforts on the new console, Sony cut all ties to Nintendo in May 1992.

-Meanwhile, Nintendo's partnership with Philips led to the development of a different CD-ROM add-on for the Super NES, which had additional hardware such as a 32-bit coprocessor and supported a new CD format based on CD-ROM XA technology known as the Nintendo Disc (ND).
-However, before a single prototype could be made, Nintendo had reportedly canceled the project quietly as late as September 1993, effectively ending development of all CD-based Super NES hardware.
+Meanwhile, the partnership between Nintendo and Philips led to the development of an add-on based CD-ROM peripheral for the Super NES, featuring additional hardware such as a 32-bit coprocessor and a new CD format based on CD-ROM XA technology known as the Nintendo Disc (ND).
+However, before any prototypes are produced, Nintendo reportedly canceled the project quietly as late as September 1993, effectively ending development of all CD-based Super NES hardware.

 Proposed devices

 Sony PlayStation (SFX-100)

-The PlayStation (Note: Also spelled as "Play Station"; the device is often incorrectly referred to as the "Nintendo PlayStation" due to its incorporation of Nintendo-compatible hardware, however it was a Sony product, designed and manufactured by said company using SNES hardware licensed by Nintendo.) was a proposed standalone console that used its own proprietary CD-ROM format designed and solely licensed by Sony known as the Super Disc while retaining compatibility with Super NES Game Paks via an included cartridge slot.
+The PlayStation (Note: Also spelled as "Play Station"; the name "Nintendo PlayStation" is a fan-coined term used by enthusiasts to primarily distinguish the console from the actual PlayStation console released in 1994/1995, despite being produced by Sony using licensed Nintendo hardware.) was a proposed standalone console co-produced by Nintendo and Sony that used its own proprietary CD-ROM format designed and solely licensed by Sony known as the Super Disc while retaining compatibility with Super NES Game Paks via an included cartridge slot.

+Initial plans for the unit called for the integration of the Super FX coprocessor chip to allow for support of rudimentary 3D polygonal graphics out of the box, however this is not present in any of the prototypes that were produced.